 Why is my dog losing its hair?

-A glossy, thick coat is a good indicator your dog is getting everything they need from their diet, environment and lifestyle - so it can be distressing to see your dog shedding or losing hair, and sometimes difficult to know exactly why it’s happening.
+A glossy, thick coat is a good indicator that your dog is getting everything they need from their diet, environment and lifestyle – so it can be distressing to see your dog shedding or losing hair, and sometimes difficult to know exactly why it’s happening.

 Hair loss symptoms in your dog

-Common causes for hair loss in dogs
+Common causes of hair loss in dogs

 A very common cause of hair loss in dogs is an infestation by parasites such as mites, lice or fleas.
 In particular, if your dog is losing hair around its neck and tail, there’s a high chance it’s due to fleas.
-These tiny parasites can rapidly infest your dog and irritate their skin; this leads to intense itching or scratching, which in turn can cause hair loss.
+These tiny parasites can rapidly infest your dog and irritate their skin; this leads to intense scratching, which in turn can cause hair loss.

 Hair loss in dogs can also occur due to nutritional deficiencies, the presence of which would otherwise support the development of healthy skin and hair.
-Keratin, the core component of hair, needs sulphur amino acids to be synthesised properly; without these, your dog might have slow hair growth, their hair may feel brittle and eventually they'll suffer from hair loss.
-Similarly, biotin is a key nutrient in supporting healthy skin and hair and protecting against complaints such as hair loss.
+Keratin, the core component of hair, needs sulphur amino acids to be synthesized properly; without these, your dog might have slow hair growth, their hair may feel brittle and eventually they'll suffer from hair loss.
+Similarly, biotin is a key nutrient in supporting healthy skin and hair and protecting against complaints, such as hair loss.

 Protecting against hair loss

-Some of the more complex causes of hair loss, such as Cushing’s disease, must be treated by a vet and closely monitored.
+Some of the more complex causes of hair loss, such as Cushing’s disease, must be treated by a veterinarian and closely monitored.
 However, you can also help protect your pet against hair loss at home:

-- Use a dermatologically-approved, specialist shampoo for your dog to alleviate any itching and therefore discourage scratching
+• Use a dermatologically approved, specialist shampoo for your dog to alleviate any itching and therefore discourage scratching.